Chrismettal/PiPLC/README.md

 This header contains `GPIO_04` for native 1-Wire capability, as well as `GPIO_26` since I couldn't find a better place for it.
 Bear in mind, both of these are unprotected just as `J?`.

-### Wago header | KNX / NCN5121

-Utilizing [knxd](https://github.com/knxd/knxd/tree/main) to run a [NCN5121](https://www.onsemi.com/pdf/datasheet/ncn5121-d.pdf) KNX transceiver chip the PiPLC can talk to KNX networks natively, without going through an actual KNX-IP gateway first.
-(Internally, knxd looks like a KNX-IP gateway, but it won't route through your actual LAN)

-For Home Assistant, there is [an addon for knxd](https://github.com/da-anda/hass-io-addons/tree/main/knxd), so Home Assistant sees the internal NCN5121 as a KNX-IP gateway @ localhost.

-See the [knxd documentation](https://github.com/knxd/knxd/blob/main/doc/inifile.rst#ncn5120) for specifics on how to use the driver if you are not using Home Assistant.

-In this board, the NC5121 is NOT supplied through the KNX supply, but through the Pi's 3v3 rail.
-This means that it doesn't need to be taken into account when calculating the KNX power supply needs.

-> [!IMPORTANT]
-> To enable KNX, make sure to disable bluetooth and the serial console on your Pi
-> This is required to enable full `UART0` at GPIO14/15
->
-> In `/boot/config.txt` add:
->
-> `dtoverlay=pi3-disable-bt`
->
-> In `/boot/cmdline.txt` remove:
->
-> `console=serial0,115200` or `console=ttyAMA0,115200` if found
->
-> reboot

 ### J10 - J12 | Digital Inputs (I1-8)

 **J10**